ciprianelies/vscode-arm/README.md

 # Arm® assembly highlighting for Visual Studio Code

 Adds syntax highlighting for the Arm Assembly language to Visual Studio Code.

-This extension was originally written to support the Arm instruction set used in teaching at the University of Manchester so availability of instructions on platforms is not guaranteed.
+This extension is forked from [dan-c-underwood/vscode-arm](https://github.com/dan-c-underwood/vscode-arm) in order to provide syntax highlighting for updated assembly instructions.

 ## Install